 ANN ARBOR, Mich. – The Ann Arbor Distilling Co. has been turning its spirits into hand sanitizer for the Ann Arbor area community during a time of sanitizer shortages.

-The spirit-juice mixture is 75 percent alcohol and is available to the public for free in 4-ounce bottles per guest -- although guests are encouraged to bring their own 4-ounce container.
+The sanitizer is a combination of a base grain spirit used for seasonal gins with aloe juice.
+The spirit-juice mixture is 75 percent alcohol and is available to the public for free in 4-ounce bottles.

 ✉ Like what you’re reading?
 Sign up for our email newsletter here!